ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 <img src="images/mage/pipeline_steps_overview.png" width="250">

 # How to Start the Solution Locally
 Local execution is the simplest way to test the solution components.
-It uses a local LLM model and does not require access to AWS services.
+It uses a local LLM model and does not require access to external services and API keys.

 However, note that the local LLM shows average performance for generating German responses.

 ## Run Components as Docker Containers
 To start the solution, run the following command (it may take 30-40 minutes or more):